Ger Loughnane

 Gerard "Ger" Loughnane (born 27 January 1953) is an Irish retired hurler who played as a right wing-back for the Clare senior team.

 Born in Feakle, County Clare, Loughnane first played competitive hurling whilst at school in St. Flannan's College.
-He arrived on the inter-county scene at the age of seventeen when he first linked up with the Clare minor team, before later joining the under-21 side.
+He arrived on the inter-county scene at the age of seventeen when he first joined the Clare minor team, before later moving on to the under-21 side.
 He made his senior debut during the 1972-73 National Hurling League.
 Loughnane immediately became a regular member of the starting fifteen, and won two National Hurling League medals.
 He was a Munster runner-up on five occasions.

 As a member of the Munster inter-provincial team at various times throughout his career, Loughnane won three Railway Cup medals.
 At club level he is a one-time championship medallist with Feakle.

 Throughout his career Loughnane made 26 championship appearances.
 His retirement came following the conclusion of the 1987 championship.

 In retirement from playing, Loughnane became involved in team management and coaching.
 During a six-year term as manager of the Clare senior hurlers, he guided the team to two All-Ireland and three Munster titles.
 His two-year term in charge of Galway ended without success.

 Biography

 Ger Loughnane was born in Feakle, County Clare.
 He was educated at his local national school where he was first introduced to the game of hurling, before later attending St. Flannan's College in Ennis, a virtual academy for young and gifted hurlers.
 During his tenure at St. Flannan's, Loughnane won a Munster Colleges Under-15 medal, as well as playing on the college teams that lost Dean Ryan Cup and Dr Harty Cup finals.
 He also played hurling with St. Patrick's College in Dublin, where he trained as a primary school teacher.
 One of his contemporaries at St. Patrick's was Brian Cody, a future hurling star with Kilkenny and the current manager of the team.
-Following his graduation Loughnane returned to County Clare and he was the principal at St. Aidan's primary school in Shannon from its foundation in 1986 until 2011.
+Following his graduation, Loughnane returned to County Clare, becoming the principal at St. Aidan's primary school in Shannon from its foundation in 1986 until 2011.